Deploying with kubectl

 Configure Spring Cloud Data Flow create Grafana Dashboard

-If you wish to view metrics in Grafana for the applications launched by SCDF, edit the src/deploy/k8s/yaml/server-config.yaml and set the management.defaults.metrics.export.enabled to true before executing the install-scdf.sh script.
+If you wish to view metrics in Grafana for the applications launched by SCDF, edit the src/local/k8s/yaml/server-config.yaml and set the management.defaults.metrics.export.enabled to true before executing the install-scdf.sh script.

 Configuring install-scdf.sh and installing Spring Cloud Data Flow